Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

         If you do not see the `rock_paper_scissor.py` file inside the `rock_paper_scissor` directory, then you must return [here](./Setting%20Up%20Your%20Project.md/#create-project-folder) and follow the instructions again before proceeding with writing the code.

+        Do *not* close the terminal.
+This guide will refer back to the terminal to activate other commands.

 ## Conclusion

 By the end of this section, you will have successfully completed the following using only the terminal: